 Isolation is a common tactic used by domestic violence abusers to control their victims.
 By cutting off their victims from their support network, abusers can make them more dependent on them and less likely to seek help.

 Isolation can have a devastating impact on the victim’s physical and mental health.
-Victims of isolation may experience:
+Victims of isolation may experience:- Depression

 Isolation is a form of domestic violence and is illegal.
 If you are being isolated by your partner, please reach out for help.
 There are resources available to help you get out of the relationship and rebuild your life.